-As cooperative associations organized to serve others in a bonded community, credit unions are especially focused on the needs of their community.
-In times of disaster or catastrophe, many credit unions begin to think about how they can help those in their community who are suffering.
-For federal credit unions (FCUs), the Federal Credit Union Act sets forth various powers that allow FCUs to take certain actions.
+As cooperative associations organized to serve others in a bonded community, federal credit unions are especially focused on the needs of their community.
+In times of disaster or catastrophe, many federal credit unions begin to think about how they can help those in their community who are suffering.
 Below is a summary of federal credit unions' powers with regard to charitable giving.
-It is important to note that state-chartered credit unions may have their own powers and limitations so those credit unions will need to check with their state's laws.
+It is important to note that state-chartered credit unions may have their own powers and limitations.